webitel/mobile-demo-app-flutter/README.md

 ## Usage

 1. use `final client = await WebitelPortalSdk.instance.initClient()` for client configuration

 2. use `final client = await client.login()` for logging in user

 3. use `final dialog = await client.fetchServiceDialog()` for fetching service dialog

 4. use `await dialog.listenToMessages()` for listening upcoming(user)/incoming(
-   operator)
-   messages
+   operator) messages

-   listening to messages is used for listening to messages with media as well if we receive media message we call `await writeToFile` to save file locally and then `databaseProvider.saveCachedFile` to cache file info in Database
+   listening to messages is used for listening to messages with media as well if we receive media message we call `await client.getFile(fileId:fileId)` to get file from server and then `await writeToFile` to save file locally and then `databaseProvider.saveCachedFile` to cache file info in Database

 5. `use await dialog.sendDialogMessage()` for sending message